sebammon/deposit/README.md

 # Deposit

-A simple Dropbox clone using Google's Firebase.
+A simple file deposit using Google's Firebase.

 ## Setup

+* Create Firebase project
 * Get dependencies using yarn: `yarn install`
 * Create a `.env` file

-The `.env` file should have these details:
+The `.env` file should have these details (from the Firebase project):

 ```
 REACT_APP_API_KEY=somevalue